JAMES N. FALK

 Whitney joined the Council in 2011.
 She graduated from the University of Texas at Austin with a degree in Public Relations.
 She has always had an interest in politics and fundraising, working with several non-profits including the Central Texas Food Bank, Make-A-Wish Foundation, and Children’s Miracle Network.

 Whitney has worked with several media companies including, Burson-Marsteller and TEXAS MONTHLY as well as for U.S. Senator Kay Bailey Hutchison in her district Austin office and later on her 2010 gubernatorial Wcampaign.
 Most recently, Whitney was the director at a Dallas art gallery and is very active in the Junior League of Dallas and the Texas Youth Scholarship Organization.
 Whitney is an active runner and enjoys traveling, photography, live music, and meeting new people.

 Director of Membership Services

-Rachel Vogel is the Director of Programs at the Council.
+Rachel Vogel is the Vice President of Programs at the Council.
 She joins the Council after working as a program officer for the World Affairs Council of Houston.
 Prior to this, Rachel interned at the German Marshall Fund of the United States.